Plaque

 2020 Jun Journal of Herbal Medicine Gartenmann SJ, Steppacher SL, von Weydlich Y, Heumann C, Attin T, Schmidlin PR

-Systematic Review Gingivitis Green Tea PlaqueGreen tea catechins-containing mouthwash may potentially be a practical alternative to chlorhexidine due to its efficacy in plaque reduction and minimal side effects.
+Systematic Review Green Tea PlaqueGreen tea catechins-containing mouthwash may potentially be a practical alternative to chlorhexidine due to its efficacy in plaque reduction and minimal side effects.

 Lycopene and Vascular Health